How Long Does Castor Oil Last? Shelf Life, Storage, and Signs It's Gone Bad - Aumenta

 Texture

-Castor oil has a thick texture, but if it feels stickier, tackier, or heavier than usual, that is worth paying attention to.
+Castor oil has a thick texture, but if it feels stickier, tackier, or heavier than usual, that's worth paying attention to.

 Irritation on use